TkkrLab/LinearMotor/README.md

 There are some companies that sell coils made to specifications.
 We got ours from [JHCoils](https://www.jhcoils.com/), but if you are up to it you can always wind your own.
 If you decide to buy your coils, just keep in mind that you will have to pay extra if they do not have the required tooling available (So ask which sizes they have available already and pick one of those).
 ![Coils](/images/coils.jpg)

-#### Coil specs:
+#### Coil specs
 dimensions: 25.5*14 mm
 wire: 0.4mm

 ## Commutation
 Commutation is the process of switching current in the motor phases to generate motion.
 Our ironless linear motors is based on a three phase motor design.
-There are several different ways to commutate a three phase motor, of which sinusoidal control is the most efficient.
+There are several different ways to commutate a three phase motor, of which sinusoidal control is the most efficient and most commonly used in the higher-end motor drives.

 In sinusoidal commutation, all three wires are permanently energized with a sinusoidal current that is 120 degrees apart on each phase.
 This has the effect of creating a North/South magnetic field that rotates inside the motor cage.
 As shown in the figure below:
 ![Commutation](/images/Rotating_field-compact.gif)